ABOUT INCIDENTAL CHARACTER

 When we travelled together, we would talk every evening about the best incidental character we'd met that day.
 It could be anyone - especially anyone who'd inadvertantly made us laugh - or anything: once it was a sassy corgi.
 The only rule was that it couldn't be a main protagonist, just someone who had done something memorable.

 I think about my sister every single day.
-She was the first to support me, and the first to call me out on my nonsense.
+She was the first to support me, and the first to draw attention to my nonsense.
 In many ways, I call upon her presence in both strands of my career.
 So what could be more fitting than to name my business in her honour?
 Oh and she also loved flamingos.
 And that explains my logo.

 ABOUT ME